Guide to Turkey

 Fresh or frozen?
 Organic or heirloom?
 Here’s what you need to know about our turkey selection.
 To ensure you get just what you want, reserve your turkey early — size, type and availability vary by location.
 Some locations also offer brined or fully cooked whole turkeys.

 Organic turkeys.
 Our feast favorite!
-Only fed certified organic feed (that means no GMOs, among other things), raised on organic pastures with outdoor access.
+Only fed organic feed (that means no GMOs, among other things), raised on organic pastures with outdoor access.
 10-20+ pounds.

 Classic turkeys.
 A trifecta of flavor, quality and value.
 8-30 pounds.

 Heritage turkeys.
 Rich, succulent old-world breeds cherished for flavor.
 Up to 22 pounds (available in select stores).

 Heirloom turkeys.
 Robust flavor with higher percentage of dark meat.
 Up to 28 pounds.